o3de/o3de.org/content/docs/userguide/programming/ebus/intro.md

 ---
-description: ' Use event buses to dispatch messages safely and efficiently in your gaming application for &ALYlong;. '
+description: ' Use event buses to dispatch messages safely and efficiently in your gaming application for Amazon Lumberyard. '
 title: Working with the Event Bus (EBus) system
 ---
 # Working with the Event Bus \(EBus\) system {#ebus-intro}